scgerkin/C964_Capstone/paper/paper.md

 During analysis, the original image will be displayed on-screen.
 Once the analysis is complete, a graph will display the indicated classification probabilities:
 ![Diagnostic Classification Results](./assets/analyze-xray/5.png)

-This portion of the web application functionality can be accessed at `//TODO: X-RAY_ANALYSIS_URL`.
+This portion of the web application functionality can be accessed at [http://cxr-dx.scgrk.com/analyze](http://cxr-dx.scgrk.com/analyze).

 ## Adaptive Element
 The included scripts and code for the prediction model have been included.
 These items can be used to create a data pipeline for continual improvement and adaptation to new information.
 Additionally, the simplicity of use inherent with TensorFlow/Serving as a means of serving the model as a REST API allows for versioning the system.
 The container for the model only needs to be rebuilt with updated training weights for the model and phased into the existing server architecture.
 This allows a seamless transition of models that can be deployed or rolled back as new models are trained and evaluated.